IvanStoychev/PublishForQA/README.md

 - Verbose information on caught exceptions
 - Includes help documentation in itself

+# Upcoming Features
+All planned features and their status can be seen in the "Projects" tab.

 # Installation
 Single *.exe file, no installation required.